anderspitman/iobio-absent-anders/README.md

 `EC2>Load Balancing>Target Groups>gru-backend-0-7-0>Targets` to track the
 refresh progress.

+**NOTE:** After doing an instance refresh, some requests will be very slow the first time.
+I'm pretty certain this is because AWS has to download the EBS volume data from S3.
+After doing a refresh, I like to run gene.iobio with the sample data.
+It will take a few minutes to complete, but this reduces the chance that one of our users will be the first to hit the slowness.

 If that doesn't solve the problem, you'll also need to make sure the DNS (route 53), TLS certificates, and load balancer are working.